lucianodigiweb/documentation/content/developer/howtos/upgrade/upgrade_util.rst

 Using the Util package
 ======================

-Once installed, the following packages are available for the migration scripts:
+Once installed, the following packages are available for the upgrade scripts:

 - :file:`odoo.upgrade.util`: the helper themself.
 - :file:`odoo.upgrade.testing`: base TestCase classes.

-To use it in migration scripts, simply import it:
+To use it in upgrade scripts, simply import it:

 .. code-block:: python